On average across the year,

 On average across the year, no, North Carolina, United States is not colder than Queens Village, New York .
 North Carolina, United States has an average minimum temperature of 11°C/52°F and Queens Village, New York has an average minimum temperature of 10°C/50°F.

-no, North Carolina, United States has less rain than
+Does North Carolina, United States have more rain than Queens Village, New York?

 North Carolina, United States's wettest month is August, with an average monthly rainfall of 145mm, which is drier than Queens Village, New York's wettest month (also August, with an average monthly rainfall of 158mm).